Savannah Family Activities: 8 Spots to Play, Learn and Explore

 Two must-see spots in the park include Forsyth Park Fountain dating from 1858, and the Confederate Monument, a site dedicated to those who served the Confederacy during the Civil War.
 Other fun family activities at Forsyth Park include playing basketball and tennis, taking photos, and attending the St. Patrick’s Day celebration when water is dyed green.

 See the Forts

-At Fort Pulaski National Monument – which led to a turning point during the Civil War – visitors can tour the monument and stroll a park full of plants, animals and ecosytems that represent the history of the area.
+At Fort Pulaski National Monument – which led to a turning point during the Civil War – visitors tour the monument and stroll a park full of plants, animals and ecosytems that represent area history.
 To see the best of both indoor and outdoor attractions, take a guided fort tour and nature walk.
-When combined the tours last less than two hours.
+When combined, the tours last less than two hours.

-The Savannah Children’s Museum ranks as a top spot for families with children.
+Savannah Children’s Museum ranks as a top spot for families with children.
 The entire museum is located outdoors in a space designed to encourage activity, play and education.
-Younger children will have a blast climbing, swinging, sliding, creating, building and even playing dress-up.
+Younger children have a blast climbing, swinging, sliding, creating, building and even playing dress-up.
 Other sites at the museum include an exploration maze, reading area and sensory garden.
-Watch the video to learn more about the Savannah’s Children Museum.

 Ride the Tracks

 After a stop at the children’s museum, head to Georgia State Railroad Museum.
 This national landmark features historic rail cars, a handcar, and steam and diesel locomotives.
 Families can even hop aboard a train and ride through the area.